Frequently Asked Questions

 If you’re ready to set up your 1031, you can start here.

 Please note that a qualified intermediary cannot provide specific legal or tax advice.

 (2) Transfer all of your net equity into the new property(ies) as a down payment.

 There is no strict rule here.
 The IRS cares more about your intent to hold and treat the property for investment.
 Time is a factor that the IRS may consider when determining if a taxpayer legitimately intended to hold the asset for investment.

-A qualified intermediary, or 1031 Accommodator, helps coordinate and process 1031 exchanges as set forth by U.S. Treasury Reg. §1.1031(k)-1(g)(4).
-The QI helps transfer the relinquished (sale) and replacement (purchase) properties; it also establishes escrow accounts for the securing of 1031 proceeds.
-1031x.com, Inc has been a qualified intermediary for more than 25 years.
+The QI helps transfer the relinquished (sale) and replacement (purchase) properties; it also establishes escrow accounts for the securing of 1031 proceeds and exchange funds.

 Unfortunately, no. The IRS does not consider your primary residence to be an investment asset for 1031 purposes.

-You are able to exchange a property at which you spend personal time, but the personal time may not exceed 10% of the total days the asset was rented out or 15 days, whichever is less.
+You are able to exchange a property at which you spend personal time, but the personal time may not exceed 10% of the total days the asset was rented out, or 14 days, whichever is less.

 You can 1031 exchange any property held for investment or business purposes.
 All properties that fall into these categories are considered “like-kind” in an exchange.

 After the close on your relinquished property, you have 45 calendar days to identify potential replacement assets.
 Within than identification period, you must submit a written document to your 1031 qualified intermediary with a list of potential purchase addresses.